Objectives of the Invensys Pension Scheme

 If you feel that you would like some assistance to help you deal with your dispute you can contact The Pensions Advisory Service.
 If you are still dissatisfied with the decision and would like your dispute to be considered further, you can contact the Pensions Ombudsman (see below).

 Invensys Pensions automatically issue annual statements to contributing members showing estimated pensions payable at normal retirement age, based on recent earnings.

 Deferred members may ask for an annual statement showing their up to date pension benefits.

 HM Revenue & Customs and Scheme limits

 In addition, the Scheme sets its own pension benefit limits.
 The most important of these allows for a maximum pension of two-thirds gross earnings (see Useful Terms) plus some benefits in kind (averaged over the same period as final pensionable pay), for each year of scheme membership up to your retirement date.
-Gross earnings are subject to a Scheme Earnings Cap, which in the 2008/2009 tax year is £117,600.
+Gross earnings are subject to a Scheme Earnings Cap.

 State pensions are not included in any of the above calculations.

 The Trustee has appointed a selection of investment managers to invest the funds which, ultimately, will provide the pension and other benefits described in this booklet.
 These funds are held by the Trustee and do not form part of the assets of the Company.
 They are audited annually by the Scheme Auditor and their value relative to the liabilities of the Scheme, is looked at every three years by the Scheme Actuary.

 The Trustee allocates their financial assets to each investment manager.
 How this is done is recorded in a document called the Statement of Investment Principles.
 If you would like a copy of this document you can ask for one from Invensys Pensions.